particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 If you've downloaded Tracker Edge v18 using the tool above recently, it was inserted automatically for you.
 If you've previously downloaded and modified the Tracker Edge v18 source, you can create the file or download and save it.

-With those two changes you can cloud compile Tracker Edge v18.
+With those two changes you can cloud compile Tracker Edge v18 with Device OS 4.x LTS.

+Tracker Edge v18 is not compatible with Device OS 5.x.

 ### Tracker Edge v17 and Earlier